For Sale By Owner FSBO Guide | Sell a Home Without a Realtor

 Schedule Closing and Close the Deal

 Bring your driver's license to closing, all house keys, garage door openers, and any necessary documents for your buyers (manuals, warranties, receipts, etc.).
-Once you and your buyers have signed all the required docs to close, the loan will fund, and you will have successfully sold your house on your own!
+Once you and your buyers have signed all the required docs to close, the loan will be funded, and you will have successfully sold your house on your own!

 Here are some statistics on For Sale By Owner listings from the National Association of Realtors:

-- ● FSBOs accounted for 9% of home sales in 2020
+- ● FSBOs accounted for 9% of home sales in 2023

 - ● The #1 method for FSBOs to sell their house was a yard sign (25%)